 If an application does not meet the above cost-effectiveness conditions, the applicant can petition SMAQMD for further evaluation.
 SMAQMD will determine whether there are unusual circumstances that may justify the incentive award, and if appropriate, will submit the petition to the SACOG board for approval or denial.

-3.2.3 Basis of Funding Awards
+3.2.3 Applicant Compliance Checks